Southwestern Istrian

 Southwestern Istrian (Jugozapadni istarski dijalekt), also known as Chakavian-Shtokavian, Shtokavian-Chakavian, or Shtakavian-Chakavian ikavian (čakavsko-štokavski/štokavsko-čakavski/štakavsko-čakavski ikavski dijalekt), is one of the dialects of the Chakavian language in Istria, Croatia.
-Through the history there were different hypothesis which classified it, besides in Chakavian, instead in Shtokavian, because it is a transitional dialect.
+Through the history there were different hypotheses which classified it, besides in Chakavian, instead in Shtokavian, because it is a transitional dialect.
 It is the most widespread Chakavian dialect in Istria.

 Origin and history

-The subdialect is a mixture of Chakavian and Shtokavian elements.
-It is considered that it emerged in Istria after the 16th-century migration of speakers who originated from Dalmatia, mainly from the hinterland of Makarska Riviera where mostly was spoken Shtokavian dialect of Ikavian pronunciation with Chakavian characteristics, which with emigration and consolidation of speakers on the Šibenik-Zadar territory assimilated additional Chakavian elements.
-It is considered that the place of origination was not situated at the sea, but also not very far from it.
+The subdialect is a blend of Chakavian and Shtokavian elements, emerging in Istria after the 16th-century migration of speakers from Dalmatia, primarily from the hinterland of the Makarska Riviera.
+In this area, a predominantly Shtokavian dialect of Ikavian pronunciation and Chakavian features was spoken.
+As speakers relocated to the Šibenik-Zadar region, they assimilated additional Chakavian elements.
+It is believed that the area of origin was located inland, though not far from the coast.

-The emigration was caused by the Ottoman conquest of Western Balkans, and immigration in Istria was conducted by Venice Republic due to poor population density after late medieval de-population of the peninsula.
-It is argued that the territory around Zadar (Ravni Kotari) was only an intermediate station for the migration to Istria.
-To this subdialect is related Slavomolisano dialect of Molise Croats from Zabiokovlje, although it has less Chakavian elements.
-In different territories there exist different dialects transitions and boundaries, and with its origination from Dalmatian-Herzegovinian region in which initially prevailed Shtokavian elements while later and present-day Chakavian elements, it can be considered as a postmigrational or transitional subdialect.
+This migration was driven by the Ottoman conquest of the Western Balkans, and Venice encouraged settlement in Istria due to the peninsula's low population density after late-medieval depopulation.
+Some scholars suggest that the territory around Zadar (Ravni Kotari) served as an intermediate migration point on the way to Istria.
+This subdialect shares a relationship with the Slavomolisano dialect of the Molise Croats from the Zabiokovlje region.
+However, it contains fewer Chakavian elements.
+Dialect transitions and boundaries vary across regions.
+Since the subdialect originated in the Dalmatian-Herzegovinian region, where Shtokavian elements initially predominated before additional Chakavian features were adopted, it is often regarded as a postmigrational or transitional subdialect.